-- Peel the rutabaga/onion and cut in to relatively thin disks - this is probably easiest if you cut chunks around 1in/2.5cm square or a bit smaller then slice them around ⅛in/3mm thick.
+- Peel the potato/rutabaga and onion.
+Cut the potato/rutabaga in to relatively thin disks - this is probably easiest if you cut chunks around 1in/2.5cm square or a bit smaller then slice them around ⅛in/3mm thick.
 Peel and dice the onion.

-- Heat the oil in a small skillet/frying pan over a medium heat then add the rutabaga and onion.
-Cook, stirring regularly to move the bottom pieces to the top and prevent browning for around 20min, until the rutabaga slices are soft to the knifepoint.
+- Heat the oil in a small skillet/frying pan over a medium heat then add the potato/rutabaga and onion.
+Cook, stirring regularly to move the bottom pieces to the top and prevent browning for around 20min, until the potato/rutabaga slices are soft to the knifepoint.

 - Beat the eggs in a medium bowl and season with salt and pepper.
-Add the cooked rutabaga and onion and mix through.
+Add the cooked potato/rutabaga and onion and mix through.

 - Add a little more oil to the skillet if it is dry then tip in the egg mixture and cook over a medium-low heat until you can see it has cooked round the outside and is fairly set in the middle.
 Heat the broiler/grill and put the pan under until the top is fully set - you aren't looking for it to brown too much, just set the egg.